Release Date: April 23, 2013

 Series: The Selection, Book Two

-Be sure to see my review for the previous book, The Selection.
+Be sure to see my review of the previous book, The Selection.

 About the Book: